ODGodinho/ODG-Linter-Js/README.md

 var foo = /(?=\w)\d+/; // (?=\w) will always accept
 ```

-### No Useless BackReference
+### No Useless Back Reference

 ----------

-Backreferences that will always trivially accept serve no function and can be removed.
+Back references that will always trivially accept serve no function and can be removed.

-This rule is a based on the ESLint core no-useless-backreference rule.
+This rule is a based on the ESLint core no-useless-back-reference rule.
 It reports all the ESLint core rule reports and some more.

 <https://ota-meshi.github.io/eslint-plugin-regexp/rules/no-useless-backreference.html>